NexPlayer/Android-SDK/advanced.md

 ### NexVideoView.OnStopCompleteListener Interface Reference

-The application must implement this interface in order to receive onStopComplete events from NexVideoView.
+The application must implement this interface in order to receiveonStopCompleteevents fromNexVideo- View.

 > **Warning** These callbacks may occur in any thread, not necessarily the main application thread.
 In some cases, it may not be safe to call UI-related functions from within IListener callbacks.
 The safest way to update the UI is to use android.os.Handler to post an event back to the main application thread.

-#### void onStopComplete (NexPlayer mp, int result)
+#### void onStopComplete (NexPlayer mp,int result)

-An event will occur when stopPlayback is successful.
+An event will occur whenstopPlaybackis successful.

 **Parameters**